-- 60,000 calls are received by Adult Care every year. - We conduct 8,300 new assessments every year. - We conduct 11,000 reviews of existing service users every year. - We arrange 15,000 breaks for carers annually. - 7,000 people receive equipment to aid their daily lives each year.
+- We conduct 8,300 new assessments every year. - We conduct 11,000 reviews of existing service users every year. - We arrange 15,000 breaks for carers annually. - 7,000 people receive equipment to aid their daily lives each year.

 - We have significantly reduced the number of delayed discharges from hospital enabling people where appropriate, to return home with care and support packages. - We recently opened a new residential and care complex in Malmesbury. - We secured a £1.4 million government grant towards an £8.1 million 'extra care' development (sheltered housing with home care) in Trowbridge. - Our dedicated care line deals with more than 4,000 calls each month. - We work with NHS Wiltshire neighbourhood teams to provide care in people's homes.